pelias/query/README.md

 As the complexity and variability of database queries grows in a large project, their maintenance starts to become more and more difficult.

+Changes to the controller layer can have significant impact on the query layer and vice versa, making refactoring a chore.

 Additionally; the controller code used to compose these queries becomes a horrible mix of user input validation and query composition logic.

-In many cases query logic is copy->pasted between queries when it can simply be reused.
+In many cases query logic is simply copy->pasted between queries to ensure validity when it could simply be reused.

 This repo aims to solve some of these issues by providing: